yiwensong/resume/README.md

 ---
 ## Work Experience
-### Connectivity Team at Airtable (Feb 2022 - present)
+### Sync at Airtable (Feb 2022 - present)
-*San Francisco, CA*
+*New York City, NY*

-* Designed and led Sync History project to provide better observability and operability to Airtable's Sync product.
+* Designed and led several improvements to the sync product's observability, including an internal tool to track run history and a cross-server tracing scheme for a cross-service system on top of traditionally monolithic tooling.
-* Worked on a project to remove duplicate Airtable to Airtable syncs by integrating sync system with webhooks.
+* Contributed to the Real-Time Sync project, which was a multi-team and multi-quarter initiative to add a live-editing experience between multiple Airtable bases.
-* Ideated a refresh of the error system for Airtable sync.
+* Following this launch, led efforts to significantly improve performance and scaling: reduced end-to-end latency P99 from 24s to 4s and increased the per-base sync limit from 100 to 2000.

-### Deploy Team at Stripe (Apr 2019 - Aug 2021)
+### Deploy at Stripe (Apr 2019 - Aug 2021)
 *San Francisco, CA (and partially remote)*

 * Led project for building out automated deployment health evaluation.
 Deployments went from fully manually evaluated to 80%+ automatic evaluation.